filecoin-station/zinnia/cli/README.md

 $ cargo install zinnia
 ```

-This will build Zinnia and all its dependencies from the sources, it can take
+This will build Zinnia and all its dependencies from source, which can take
-awhile.
+a while.
 In the future, we want to simplify the installation process, see
 [#23](https://github.com/filecoin-station/zinnia/issues/23).

 ## Basic use